 ➤ your call will not be recorded

 ➤ your call or online form will not be traced

-In the Crime Stoppers file that is created, the caller is referred to as “the tipster” and not “he or she” which would then disclose the gender of the tipster to the police investigator.
-Should the caller share information with the call taker that would compromise identity in any way, that information is removed from the file that goes to the police investigator.
+In the Crime Stoppers file that is created, the caller is referred to as “the tipster” and not “he or she” which would then disclose the gender of the tipster to the law enforcement investigator.
+Should the caller share information with the tipsline operator that would compromise identity in any way, that information is removed from the file that goes to the law enforcement investigator.
 Information such as “I live close enough to see what’s going on” or “the suspect uses my phone to call their drug clients” is all removed by re-writing the summary of information.
-Through this method of screening and sanitizing the tip information, the caller can never, even accidentally, be recognized or identified by the nature of content of the tip information.
-The tipster remains, in terms of identity, only a number and the tip remains anonymous.
+Through this method of screening and sanitizing the tip information, the caller can never, even accidentally, be recognized or identified by the nature of the content of the tip information.
+The tipster remains, in terms of identity, only a number and the tip remains 100% anonymous.

-All information is computerized, securely protected by passwords, and secured in a locked office accessible only to Crime Stoppers personnel.
+All information is computerized, securely protected by passwords and industry-standard encryption, and secured in a locked office accessible only to authorized Crime Stoppers personnel.

 THE CRIME STOPPERS PROMISE OF ANONYMITY: